eleavydev/redroots-farm/README.md

 # Red Roots Farm
-![Screenshots of Red Roots Farm website](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1653391863/redrootsfarm/Website_Screenshot24052022_p2wam3.png "Red Roots Farm")

-#### Live website can be found at: https://eleavydev.github.io/redroots-farm/

-## Objective of website
-Red Roots is a site that welcomes users to the Sustainability & Wellness Center "Red Roots Farm" based in the heart of Ireland in Co.
+Red Roots Farm is a website which welcomes users to the Sustainability & Wellness Center "Red Roots Farm" based in the heart of Ireland in Co.
 Westmeath.
 The site is targeted towards people who are looking for a place of rest and relaxation where they can go to slow down, get back to basics, recharge their batteries, learn new skills and realign themselves with nature.

 RECONNECT – REALIGN – REDISCOVER is displayed as the Tagline for Red Roots Farm which aims to draw people in and invites them to discover more.

-Users of this website will be able to find out information about Red Roots farm such as the vision, the owners Claire and Tom, holistic experiences on offer, spaces at Red Roots farm, gallery of inspiring pictures, social media information and a contact form for people to leave comments or ask questions.
+Users of this website will be able to find out information about Red Roots farm such as the vision for the center, the owners Claire and Tom, holistic experiences on offer, spaces at Red Roots farm.
+They will be able to view a gallery of inspiring pictures, view social media information and use a contact form if they wish to leave comments or ask questions.

+![Screenshots of Red Roots Farm website](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1653391863/redrootsfarm/Website_Screenshot24052022_p2wam3.png "Red Roots Farm")

+#### Live website can be found at: https://eleavydev.github.io/redroots-farm/

 ## Features
 ### Existing Features

-The first iteration of Red Roots Farm site is a simple three page website with features which are described below:
+The first iteration of Red Roots Farm site is a simple three page website (1.
+Home, 2.
+Gallery and 3.
+Contact Us) with features which are described below:

 - __Navigation Bar__
 - __The Header (Including landing page image and Tagline)__